Martin Vingaard

-Martin Vingaard (born 20 March 1985) is a Danish former professional footballer who played as a midfielder.
-He currently manages the under-17 team of FC Copenhagen.
+Martin Vingaard (born 20 March 1985) is a Danish former professional footballer who played as a midfielder and current assistant manager of Hillerød Fodbold.

 Club career

 Vingaard was born in Odense, Denmark, and grew up in the suburb of Fangel.
 After a strong season with his club FC Copenhagen, Vingaard was one of the nominees for Danish Football Player of the Year 2010, an award eventually won by teammate and captain William Kvist.

 On 22 April 2019, Vingaard signed for the rest of the season with HB Køge.
 His retirement from football was announced on 16 July 2020.

 International career

 He scored his first goal for the Denmark national football team in the friendly match against Poland on 1 June 2008.

 Coaching career

 At the end of July 2020, he was appointed under-17s assistant coach of his former club, FC Copenhagen.
 On 21 December 2021 Copenhagen confirmed, that Vingaard had taken charge of the clubs under-15 team.
 He took over as head coach of the under-17s in September 2022.
+In January 2024, Vingaard was given a new role at the club when he took up the position of Player Development Coach at the club's U-19 team.

+On April 1, 2025, Vingaard was hired as assistant coach at the Danish 1st Division club Hillerød Fodbold under manager Christian Lønstrup.